Skip to main content

 Skeletal Particles (Fossils)

-Skeletal particles are composed of calcareous shells of skeletal material.
+Skeletal particles are composed of calcareous shells or skeletal material.
 Identification keys for fossils in thin section are provided in Chapter 9.6

 Coated Grains

 Coated grains form as carbonate is progressively added to a grain.
-Ooids are the most common type and form when wave activity suspends a particle and allows for concentric layers of inorganic carbonate precipitation around a nucleus.
+Ooids are the most common type, they form when wave activity suspends a particle and allows for concentric layers of inorganic carbonate precipitation around a nucleus.
 Oncoids are a less common type formed where algae causes calcite to precipitate, but storms periodically reorient the grain causing precipitation to occur on alternating sides of the grain.
+Pisoids are superficially similar to ooids, but they are larger (>2 mm diameter) and grow because of in situ accumulation of calcite and aragonite in the vadose zone.

 Peloids and Pellets